sgjava/alarmbian/README.md

 ## Install MediaMTX
-It makes sense to centralize camera streams and minimize traffic from the cameras. mediamtx makes this happen.
+It makes sense to centralize camera streams and minimize traffic from the cameras.
+MediaMTX makes this happen.
 Cameras like the Annke C800 only allow one connection to the substream, so a proxy is required.
 Substreams are used for analysis and live viewing, so more than one stream at a time is required.
 * `cd`